kestra-io/docs/content/blogs/2023-09-28-release-0-12-subflow-logs-docker-builds-aws-lambda.md

 ## UI improvements

-Apart from all the exciting new features and integrations, we've also made several improvements to the UI.
+Apart from new features and integrations, we've also made several improvements to the UI.
 Here are some of the highlights:

-🔹 **Improved display of the execution logs:** the task run logs have been [redesigned](https://github.com/kestra-io/kestra/issues/1869) to allow drilling down into subflow child executions; the logs are now displayed in a more readable format with a dedicated dropdown for each task run attempt, making it easier to identify the root cause of any issues and fix them faster.
+🔹 **Improved display of the execution logs:** the task run logs have been [redesigned](https://github.com/kestra-io/kestra/issues/1869) to allow drilling down into subflow child executions; the logs tab includes a dedicated dropdown for each task run attempt, making it easier to identify the root cause of any issues and fix them faster.

-🔹 **The Gantt view now displays iteration value as a name for each child task:** this simple [enhancement](https://github.com/kestra-io/kestra/issues/2134) leads to a significant UX improvement, making it easier to troubleshoot and debug parallel tasks in your workflows.
+🔹 **The Gantt view now displays iteration value as a name for each child task:** this simple [change](https://github.com/kestra-io/kestra/issues/2134) leads to a significant UX improvement, providing more visibility into the status of each parallel task.

-🔹 **Read-only display of deleted flows:** deleted flows are now marked as read-only, and you'll see the flow's revision in the Execution URL (query parameter).
-[This enhancement](https://github.com/kestra-io/kestra/pull/2152) helps to keep an audit trail of the deleted flows and makes troubleshooting easier.
+🔹 **Read-only display of deleted flows:** deleted flows are [now marked as read-only](https://github.com/kestra-io/kestra/pull/2152), and you'll see the flow's revision in the Execution URL (query parameter).

 🔹 **Improved display of JSON columns in the output preview:** the output preview can now display a table with JSON columns - this feature is handy when working with API calls and JSON data, e.g., when using the new Amazon EventBridge and Kinetic Data Streams integrations.